Mojang Studios: Microsoft subsidiary (2014–present)

 Scrolls was released out-of-beta in December 2014 and development of further content ceased in 2015.
 Also in December 2014, Mojang and Telltale Games jointly announced a partnership in which the latter would develop Minecraft: Story Mode, an episodic, narrative-driven game set in the Minecraft universe.
-In April 2016, Mojang released Crown and Council, a game entirely developed by artist Henrik Pettersson (who had been hired in August 2011), for free for Windows.
+In April 2016, Mojang released Crown and Council, a turn-based strategy game entirely developed by artist Henrik Pettersson (who had been hired in August 2011), for free for Windows.
 An update in January 2017 introduced Linux and macOS versions.
 Mojang discontinued the online services for Scrolls in February 2018 and re-released the game under a free-to-play model and with the name Caller's Bane in June.
-Aiming to expand the Minecraft franchise with further games, Mojang developed two spin-offs: Minecraft Dungeons, a dungeon crawler, and Minecraft Earth, an augmented reality game in the vein of Pokémon Go.
-They were announced in September 2018 and May 2019, respectively.
+Aiming to expand the Minecraft franchise with further games, Mojang developed two spin-offs: Minecraft Dungeons, a dungeon crawler, and Minecraft Earth, an augmented reality mobile game in the vein of Pokémon Go.

-Minecraft Classic, the original browser-based version of Minecraft, was re-released for free on its ten-year anniversary in May 2019.
+Minecraft Classic, a browser-based version of Minecrafts first public alpha release, was released for free on its ten-year anniversary in May 2019.
 By this time, Minecraft had sold 147 million copies, making it the best-selling video game of all time.
-Persson was explicitly excluded from the anniversary's festivities due to several controversial statements of his involving transphobia and other issues; an update for Minecraft released the March before also removed several references to Persson.
+Persson was explicitly excluded from the festivities due to his controversial tweets starting in 2016, regarding gender, feminism, race, and expressing support for the Pizzagate and QAnon conspiracy theories.
+An update for Minecraft removed references to Persson.
 On 17 May 2020, Minecrafts eleventh anniversary, Mojang announced its rebranding to Mojang Studios, aiming to reflect its multi-studio structure, and introduced a new logo.
 The design was created at the agency Bold under the creative direction of Oliver Helfrich.
 Minecraft Dungeons was released later that month for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 In June 2022, the studio announced the action-strategy game Minecraft Legends.

 Helen Chiang, the six-year head of studio for Mojang Studios, acceded to Xbox Game Studios in December 2023 and was replaced by Åsa Bredin in the same role.
 When Bredin stepped down in February 2025 to focus on personal goals outside the company, Kayleen Walters was appointed in her place, in addition to Amy Stillion as chief of staff.
+Mojang Studios developed Minecraft Dungeons II, again with Double Eleven, which is slated for release in 2026.
+The studio worked with Merlin Entertainment to design the Minecraft World theme park, which is set to open at Chessington World of Adventures in 2027.
+In July 2026, as part of a major restructuring within Microsoft's gaming business, Mojang Studios was made to report directly to Asha Sharma of the Xbox division.